Answer 5 quick questions for personalized trip ideas sure to float your boat

 You are a social butterfly.
 You like your leisure time with a healthy dose of fun and probably prefer to travel as a pack.
 Here are some paddling adventures that we think you’ll find worthy of some Instagram shares!

-Grab your favourite group of pals and head out for a day of stand-up paddle boarding with Grand River Rafting that will leave the experiences offered at beaches and harbours in the dust.
+Grab your favourite group of pals and head out for a day of traditional one-person stand-up paddle boarding experience or try the new 8-person SUP, known as “The Beast” with Grand River Rafting that will leave the experiences offered at beaches and harbours in the dust.
 An inflatable board, paddle, lifejacket, group dry bag, map and a shuttle ride back upstream at the end of the day are all included in the package price.
 No time limit on your rental means you’ll have plenty of time to stop along the way to watch wildlife, spot natural springs and take a break at Grand River Rafting’s picnic and washroom site.
 You can even order a catered cookout that will be prepared for you once you arrive!
 Because the Grand River has an average depth of about 1 meter, this is a great route if you’ve got some non-swimmers in your group.

 Grand Experiences’ Voyage of the Iroquois Experienceis a five-hour trip that celebrates the Grand River’s rich First Nations history.
 Your “ride” for the day is a stable 12-passenger Voyageur canoe piloted by an expert guide.
 Halfway through the float your group will enjoy a guided hike exploring the Trail of the White Cedars.
 The trip culminates with a stop at Turtle Island, a small isolated island with an ancient hardwood amphitheatre.
 After a traditional Aboriginal greeting a Native storyteller will bring history to life with First Nations music, myths and legends.

 Peckish after your paddle?
 You and your crew will enjoy dining at Sociable Kitchen + Tavern in Brantford or Camp 31 in Paris.